-The Writing Pedagogy Learning Community provides instructors with training in effective writing instruction.
+The Writing Pedagogy Learning Community provides instructors across disciplines with training in effective writing pedagogy.
 Participants will explore research-based best practices for designing writing assignments and activities to promote learning in their classes.
 Additional takeaways include strategies for responding to student writing, tactics for facilitating writing workshops, and a “teaching writing” tool kit.
 This learning community draws from the Writing-Across-the-Curriculum / Writing-in-the-Disciplines (WAC/WID) movement in higher education.

 Activities and discussions are built around John Bean’s Engaging Ideas: The Professor’s Guide to Integrating Writing, Critical Thinking, and Active Learning in the Classroom.

 The Writing Pedagogy LC is open to all faculty and graduate students.
-Full-time faculty who participate will be eligible to develop a course for possible inclusion in the new LAC’s upper-division written communication option (CO-3).
-Priority will be given to faculty proposing an Area CO-3 course for the LAC.
+Full-time faculty who participate will be eligible to develop a course for possible inclusion in the LAC’s upper-division written communication option (CO-3).

 Participants are asked to attend all meetings and participate in ongoing evaluation.
-This learning community meets twice each month from February - April.
+This learning community begins in January with asynchronous material and meets twice each month on Zoom from February – April.

 CETL will provide each participant with a person copy of the book Engaging Ideas: The Professor's Guide to Integrating Writing, Critical Thinking, and Active Learning in the Classroom.